optimatika/ojAlgo/README.md

 Programming questions related to ojAlgo are best asked at [stack overflow](https://stackoverflow.com/search?tab=relevance&q=ojalgo).
 Just remember to actually mention ojAlgo and tag the question using 'ojalgo' and whatever other tags you find suitable.

-Bug reports and feature requests should preferably be posted here at GitHub: https://github.com/optimatika/ojAlgo/issues (Please do not use GitHub Issues for questions, discussions or support requests!)
+Bug reports and to some extent feature requests should be posted here at GitHub: https://github.com/optimatika/ojAlgo/issues (Please do not use GitHub Issues for general discussions or user support requests!)

 The [ojAlgo-user mailing list](https://sourceforge.net/p/ojalgo/mailman/ojalgo-user/) can be used for just about anything as long as it relates to ojAlgo.
 (Note that you have to be a member to post to that list!)